crpietschmann/portfolio/_posts/2010-11-30-bing-maps-ajax-7-adding-infobox-support-via-extension-to-microsoftmaps.markdown

 **Microsoft.Maps.Ext.InfoBox(title, description, map)**

-  <br />This is the constructor of the InfoBox object.
+This is the constructor of the InfoBox object.

 <ol>
   <li>**title** – The HTML to show in the InfoBox title area. </li>